2022 Grant Application

 DEADLINE FOR APPLICATIONS:

-Grant winner is responsible for reporting grant income for tax purposes as required by law.
+Grant winner and finalists are responsible for reporting grant income for tax purposes as required by law.

 What is an eligible topic for this grant?